Peter0924/CS457_Group_Project_Connect_Four/README.md

 - **Take Turns**: Players take turns selecting a column (0-6) to drop their disc.
 - **Win the Game**: The first player to connect four discs in a row (vertically, horizontally, or diagonally) wins!
 - **Chat with Players**: Players can use the chat feature at any time during the game.
-- **Restart**: Once a game finishes, players can reset and play again.
+- **Restart**: After a round ends, players can click the "New Game" button to reset the board and start over.

 ## In-Game Commands